Facilities and services

 The department provides extensive and specialist facilities for research and teaching.
 Key facilities and services include:

-As part of the Faculty of Science, the biOMICS facility provides a wide range of mass spectrometric analyses that includes molecular identification, characterisation, post-translational modification analysis, proteomic and metabolomic profiling.
+As part of the Faculty of Science Mass Spectrometry Centre, the biOMICS facility provides a wide range of mass spectrometry analyses that includes molecular identification, characterisation, post-translational modification analysis, proteomic and metabolomic profiling.

 The fruit fly, Drosophila melanogaster, provides a powerful tool to study molecular and cellular mechanisms underlying animal development, physiology and ageing, and has played a crucial role in the identification of many human disease pathways.
 A laboratory is dedicated to servicing these experiments and includes technicians to support the breeding and feeding programs.